California Senate Plan Would Reject Most of Governor’s Cuts

 The California Senate's plan to make up the state's estimated $54.3 billion budget deficit rejects Gov. Gavin Newsom's proposed cuts to public education and health care programs — and instead takes more money from reserves and delays billions of dollars in payments to school districts.

+Newsom's plan would impose billions of dollars in permanent cuts to K-12 public schools and community colleges if the federal government does not send the state more money to help weather the economic downturn caused by the coronavirus.
+School districts have said the cuts would prompt massive layoffs, school closures and delay fall reopenings.

-The Senate's plan, unveiled late Wednesday, would spend about $8 billion more on public education than Newsom's plan.
-But most of that money would be in deferred payments to school districts.
-It means school districts could go ahead and spend the money and the state would reimburse the districts later.
+The Senate's plan, unveiled late Wednesday, rejects those cuts.
+Instead, lawmakers would delay about $9 billion in payments to public schools for one year.
+That means school districts could go ahead and spend the money by borrowing or tapping their savings accounts and the state would reimburse them later.

 It's unclear how the Legislature would pay the districts back next year, when the state could have an even worse budget deficit.
 The nonpartisan Legislative Analyst's Office predicts the state will have budget deficits through at least 2024 because of the economic fallout from the coronavirus pandemic.

-Education funding is one of many contentious issues that Newsom and legislative leaders must negotiate as they head toward a June 15 deadline to pass an operating budget for the fiscal year that begins July 1.
+Education funding is one of many contentious issues that Newsom, a Democrat, and Democratic-controlled state Legislature must negotiate as they head toward a June 15 deadline to pass an operating budget for the fiscal year that begins July 1.
 The Senate Budget and Fiscal Review Committee is scheduled to vote on its proposal Thursday.
 The state Assembly has yet to reveal its plan.

 In January, California was expecting a multi-billion-dollar budget surplus as the state boasted a record 10 consecutive years of job growth in the nation's most populous state.
 All of that changed in March when the new coronavirus hobbled the nation's economy and sent California's tax collections plummeting.